cozy/cozy-docs/src/documents/en/host/install/install-on-raspberry.html.md

 ---

-Now, insert the SD card in your Raspberry Pi and boot it.
+Now, insert the SD card into your Raspberry Pi, and boot it.

 If you are not able to know your Pi's IP address on the console, you can use `nmap` on your local workstation: